batigolix/web-workshop/README.md

 # Make a webpage

-Lets make a webpage for next year's Art Burst (or whatever you want but you need to use your imagination).
+Lets make a webpage for next year's Art Burst (or whatever you want, but you need to use your imagination).
 The page must introduce the event, show the schedule and the location and provide contact information.

 When you're stuk you can [have a look at the finished product](https://raw.githubusercontent.com/batigolix/web-workshop/master/index.html).